-Smith, a Republican, was the representative for Massachusetts's 6th congressional district from 1801 to 1803.
+Smith was the representative for Massachusetts’s 6th congressional district and was a Republican.
+He served from 1801 to 1803.

 From Dec 1801 to Mar 1803, Smith missed 25 of 142 roll call votes, which is 17.6%.
 This is on par with the median of 17.7% among the lifetime records of representatives serving in Mar 1803.
 The chart below reports missed votes over time.